OpenSpace/OpenSpace-Docs/reference/asset-components/RenderableModel.md

-:::{dropdown} Basic
+:::{dropdown} Animation Bounce Infinitely

-This example loads a model.
+This example loads a model with an animation.
+The animation starts at a set time, in this case "2024 07 09 12:00:00" and is set to bounce both before and after that time (bounce is similar to a boomerang for videos).

 :::{code-block} lua
 :linenos:
-:emphasize-lines: 13, 19
+:emphasize-lines: 13, 26

 -- Load the example model from OpenSpace servers
 -- If you want to use your own model, this block of code can be safely deleted